Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Two Sequence Operations on the Elements of a Finite Set of Instances

-Here we clarify that, infeasibility constraints we have discussed in this subsection are inherent properties determined by the internal relationships among the participating $\bOIE$ instances, these constraints reflect the physical, logical, or causal limitations between the corresponding real-world events.
+It is worth emphasizing that the infeasibility constraints discussed in this subsubsection are inherent properties determined by the internal relationships among the participating $\bOIE$ instances.
+These constraints reflect the physical, logical, or causal limitations between the corresponding real-world events.
+Axiom~\ref{axm:OPs.infsble.isom} serves as the formal expression of these constraints.
 An innovative aspect of this paper lies in ``quantifying event execution from the perspective of subjective planning''.
-During the process of subjective planning, it is essential to effectively screen out invalid results that violate physical laws, logical constraints or causal relationships.
-Therefore, this subsection serves as a crucial bridge connecting the purely formalized theory of this paper with practical applications.
+During subjective planning, it is essential to effectively screen out invalid results that violate physical laws, logical constraints, or causal relationships.
+Therefore, this subsubsection serves as a crucial bridge connecting the purely formalized theory of this paper with practical applications. \fi

-\subsubsection{Mutually independent $\bOIES$}
+\subsubsection{Mutually Independent $\bOIES$}